d4n3sh/thedaneshproject/content/posts/2009-01-05-how-to-install-dropbox-in-ubuntu-810.md

 `root@dingo:~# killall nautilus`

-That&#8217;s it.
+That's it.
 Enjoy this get service.

 Buzz me if you need help&#8230;